In this article

 Timing referral emails can be both an art and a science.
 It depends largely on what you are offering and who your target customers are.

-For Riff Raff & Co, they understand the psychology of their customers and have been able to coincide the sending of their emails with the highs of the customer journey, to maximise their value they get from email marketing.
+For Riff Raff & Co, they understand the psychology of their customers and have been able to coincide the sending of their emails with the highs of the customer journey, to maximize their value they get from email marketing.

 Rather than emailing customers to refer after they have received a product, Riff Raff & Co sends emails right after they have purchased, when the brand connection is the strongest.
 Since the brand is top-of-mind at this moment, they are more likely to tell their friends about what they just ordered.